femisystems/hylia/src/index.md

 ## **A little story of me...**

 I am **Janet Ajewole** fondly called *Jane -* a Nigerian and a Grace-filled Christian.
 I'm an humanitarian with a profound passion for helping the less privileged, indigent kids, as well as single and struggling mothers in the society.
-I currently volunteer as a Team Lead and Social Media Manager for *Do Good Charity Initiative*.
-Can learning be an Hobby, oh well it is a part of my hobby, as i also love to acquire new skills and learn new stuffs.
-With that on the side, i am a passion driven and goal oriented  lady, quite smart and highly opinionated.
+I currently volunteer as the Team Lead and Social Media Manager for *Do Good Charity Initiative*.
+I love learning  all the time, and i think it is basic skill every individual should have- as i always want to acquire new skills and learn new stuffs.
+I am a passion driven, charismatic and goal oriented individual, Trust me, i am a fun lover and highly opinionated  too, which makes me unique, but you will love me.

 ## **About the Blog**